-If you are in any doubt about whether it is appropriate to post a comment about something please speak to the President of Sport and Physical Activity for clarification.
+If you are in any doubt about whether it is appropriate to post a comment on/about a specific topic, please seek clarification from the President of Sport and Physical Activity.

 Your personal social media profile should not be the first point of publication for any official reports or announcements.
-Official materials should always appear first on an official Union space - usually the Union website, the Club website or the appropriate official social media channel.
+Official materials should always appear first on an official RGU Union space - usually the Union website, the Club website or the appropriate official social media channel.